wazo-pbx/xivo-blog/content/articles/sprint-review-1708.md

 Ongoing features
 ----------------

-**Call logs**: We are attaching more data to the call logs and generating new views to have a summary for a given query instead of a list of call logs.

 **Admin UI**: We are working to improve the new web interface.

 **Plugin management**: There is still a lot to be done to the plugin management service. e.g. dependency, upgrade, wazo version constraint, HA, ..